-67. No New Ownership
+678. No New Ownership

-Respondent shall not have any new legal or beneficial interest in any veterinary business, firm, partnership, or corporation currently or hereinafter licensed or registered by during the Board and shall not own any veterinary hospital duration of his or her probation.
+Respondent shall not have any new legal or beneficial interest in any veterinary business, firm, partnership, or corporation currently or hereinafter licensed or registered by the Board and shall not own any veterinary hospital. for the duration of his or herRespondent's probation.

-78. No Management or Administration
+789. No Management or Administration